Understand the potential of your compound to be a substrate of the P-gp efflux transporter using our P-gp substrate identification assay.

 Interactions with respect to P‑gp have been shown to be responsible for clinical drug-drug interactions.
 For example, the P‑gp inhibitor AZD5672 dose-dependently inhibits the transport of the narrow therapeutic index P‑gp substrate digoxin resulting in a significant increase in plasma AUC4.

-The International Transporter Consortium1, the EMA guideline2 and the draft FDA guidance3 recommend investigating P‑gp due to the clinical importance of P‑gp in the absorption and disposition of drugs.
+The International Transporter Consortium1, the EMA guideline2 and the FDA guidance3 recommend investigating P‑gp due to the clinical importance of P‑gp in the absorption and disposition of drugs.

 Please provide an overview of Cyprotex's P-gp substrate identification assay.